williammillerworks/quietdaily/replit.md

-# SecureAuth - Full-Stack Authentication Application
+# Quieted - Daily Memo Web Application

 ## Overview

-SecureAuth is a modern full-stack web application built with Express.js, React, and PostgreSQL.
-It provides secure user authentication using Google OAuth 2.0, featuring a clean and responsive UI built with shadcn/ui components.
-The application follows a monorepo structure with shared schemas and modern development practices.
+Quieted is a modern daily memo web application built with Express.js, React, and PostgreSQL.
+It provides secure user authentication using Google OAuth 2.0 and allows users to create one daily memo per day.
+The application features a clean, minimal design that's mobile-first and responsive (800px max width on desktop), built with shadcn/ui components and following modern development practices.

 ## System Architecture